GoogleChrome/web.dev/src/site/content/en/learn/images/responsive-images/index.md

 If you view that `400px`-wide image on a display with a DPR of `2`, each logical pixel is being rendered across four of the display's physical pixels: two horizontal and two vertical.
 The image doesn't benefit from the high-density display—it will look the same as it would on a display with a DPR of `1`.
 Of course, anything “drawn” by the browser's rendering engine—text, CSS shapes, or SVGs, for example—will be drawn to suit the higher-density display.
-But as you learned from [Image Formats and Compression], raster images are fixed grids of pixels.
+But as you learned from [Image Formats and Compression](/raster-images/), raster images are fixed grids of pixels.
 While it may not always be glaringly obvious, a raster image upscaled to suit a higher-density display will look low-resolution compared to the surrounding page.